For the curious or the expert,

 If you want to tell someone else how to get it the simplest way

-The authors will maintain a copy of the applet with current (August, 1998) and subsequent updates for an undetermined length of time.
-Send mail to the authors for the dowload site information.
+The authors will maintain a copy of the applet with current (May,1998) and subsequent updates for an undetermined length of time.
+Send mail to the authors for the download site information.

 Once you have a copy of the Applet, you are free to change it and redistribute it in accordance with the Gnu Public License.